CaseyOC/ServerClientProject/README.md

-This is a project oriented around TCP/IP server and client communications
+This is a project oriented around TCP and UDP IP, server and client communications

 Run the binaries (located in the bin directory), and give the server a port number (2000 - 65535).
 Give the client the hostname (the name of your